ISISComputingGroup/ibex_developers_manual/doc/tools/SSH-keys.md

 ssh spudulike@NDXINST
 ```

-This will prompt you on each connection for the passphrase to unlock your SSH key, this is the
+(If you aren't [using Keeper](#keeper_ssh)) This will prompt you on each connection for the passphrase to unlock your SSH key, this is the
 password you set earlier for your personal SSH key.
 You will not be prompted for an
 account password; your key is sufficient to grant you access.